upfrontjs/framework/docs/getting-started/installation.md

 This way you can deliver the files with the correct optimisation to your audience.

 ::: tip
 Instead of writing `'@upfrontjs/framework/src'` at every import you could choose to alias it to something shorter like `'@upfrontjs'` in the bundler of your choice.
-(If doing so, don't forget to add the aliases to your typescript and test runner configuration too.)
+(If doing so, don't forget to add the aliases to your typescript and test runner configuration too if applicable.)
 :::

 ## Optional steps